qwjhvbxi/SAEV/README.md

 ## Quick start

 To test the model, you can run the example data.
-This is based on the New York yellow taxicab data for 2018, available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page .
 Run `main`.
 The function will list the available simulation scenarios.
-At first installation, only one scenario will be available (`NYC2018`), so select `1`.
+At first installation, only one scenario will be available (`NYC2018`), so type `NYC2018` or just `1`.

+The example data is based on the New York yellow taxicab data for 2018, available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page .

 ## Advanced setup (not necessary)